YaelChen/OneLiners/README.md

 # OneLiners

-One Liners exercise for "campus.IL" python course Next.py
+A One Liners exercise for "campus.IL" python course Next.py